Joaquín Fernández (footballer, born 1996): Valladolid

 On 31 August 2018, Joaquín signed a five-year contract with Real Valladolid, newly promoted to La Liga.

 Trabzonspor

 On 30 June 2023, Joaquín moved abroad and signed for Trabzonspor of the Turkish Süper Lig.

 Sporting Kansas City

 On 13 August 2024, Joaquín signed an eighteen month contract with a Major League Soccer Club, Sporting Kansas City.
 Following the 2025 season, Kansas City opted to release him from the club.

+Later career

+On 28 January 2026, Joaquín returned to his home country and joined SD Huesca in the second division on a short-term deal.
+On 6 July, after suffering relegation, he moved to CD Mirandés, also relegated to Primera Federación, on a one-year contract.